Jo Yuri: 2021–present: Solo activities

-On May 24, 2023, Jo and actress Chae Soo-bin released the promotional single "Yellow Circle" in collaboration with Lipton and Starship Entertainment.
-On June 29, it was announced that Jo had been cast in the second season of the Netflix television series Squid Game.
+On June 29, 2023, it was announced that Jo had been cast in the second season of the Netflix television series Squid Game, which was released in December 2024.
+She also appeared in season 3 of the series, which was released in June 2025.
+She played the role of Kim Jun-hee, also known as Player 222, where she gained significant attention for her acting in the series.
 On July 2, Jo released the track "Down (Juicy Juicy)" for tvN television series See You in My 19th Life.
 Three days later, she released a cover of Taeyeon's "A Poem Titled You".
 On July 25, it was announced that Jo would be releasing her second extended play titled Love All, alongside the lead single "Taxi", on August 9.
 On August 29, she and Zerobaseone's Sung Han-bin released the duet "Luv Luv Luv" as part of the soundtrack for the tvN series My Lovely Liar.

 On October 25, 2024, Jo released the track "Spring Days pass" for tvN television series Jeongnyeon: The Star Is Born.
 On June 25, 2025, it was announced that Jo would release her third extended play Episode 25 on July 14, two years after her previous release.
-On July 7, the pre-release track "Growls and Purrs" was released.
+On July 7, the pre-release track "Growls and Purrs" was released, followed by the release of Episode 25 on July 14.
+On July 13, Jo Yu-ri revealed on the MBC variety show Omniscient Interfering View that she had officially renewed her contract with WakeOne.

+On July 21, 2025, it was announced that Jo would be starring in the Netflix television series Variety, portraying the lead role of Seung-hee, an obsessive K-pop fan.
+On April 25, 2026, it was announced that Jo would be starring in the television series Love Virus, portraying the lead role of Im Mi-a, a criminal hunter.

 Endorsements

+In 2021, Jo appeared in advertising for Olive Young's cosmetic brand colorgram.

 In August 2022, Jo was selected as a promotional model for Logitech G Aurora Collection, a gaming gear line with a pastel color scheme.

+On May 24, 2023, Jo and actress Chae Soo-bin released the promotional single "Yellow Circle" in collaboration with Lipton and Starship Entertainment.

+In March 2025, Jo collaborated with the South Korean fashion brand Mardi Mercredi after being selected as one of its models.
+The collaboration was presented through a pictorial released in conjunction with Dazed Korea.